Jump to section

 Low levels of support for employees

 Managers who don’t help remove obstacles or share resources with employees can contribute to employees feeling overwhelmed and unmotivated.
-For instance, rather than expecting employees to figure out tasks they’re unclear about, managers should demonstrate how to complete those tasks and stay available for questions.
+For instance, rather than expecting employees to figure out tasks that they’re unclear about, managers should demonstrate how to complete those tasks and stay available for questions.

 The expectations of employees to constantly perform at peak levels puts unreasonable pressure on them.
 It leads to an increase in workload and work hours, added stress, and emotional exhaustion.